 I picked this up just after Christmas in the hopes of having a cheaper alternative for everyday wear considering Urban Decay costs €31 a bottle, which makes it pretty expensive for every day wear.

-This mist by L’Oreal claims to be anti shine, anti crack, anti fade and have a micro fine texture.
+This mist by L’Oréal claims to be anti-shine, anti-crack, anti-fade and have a micro fine texture.
 Frankly, it’s none of those.

 I used this a few times before binning it.
 It was so awful that I wouldn’t even give it to a friend or family member.
 It’s definitely one of the worst out there and I don’t recommend it at all.
-If you want a fixing mist, try Catrice or Maybelline or another brand, but definitely give this one a miss.

 I tried this maybe 4 or 5 times and just couldn’t get on with it at all.
-I then gave it to my mum to see what she thought and she had the same issues as I did.

 It’s pretty expensive at €31, so if it’s one you were thinking of getting I would see if you could get a mini size or free sample or something before splashing that much on it.